marymex/QT1_multiplication_table/README.md

 Examine the project multiplication_table.pro to create a new Qt Widgets project.
 The task is to output a multimplication table on the form using a tableWidget.
+You need to do that by creating a similar QT project from scratch following the steps bellow.

 ### Designer